 - and the cost of tracked next-day delivery.

-Viagra Connect will become available from online pharmacies.
+Viagra Connect is available from online pharmacies.
 Although it is not a prescription treatment, consultation will still be required (as it is in person) for this medicine; again to ensure it is safe for the patient to use.

 Getting ED medicine online, or any medication for that matter, should always be approached with the utmost caution.
 Remember that to provide Viagra, a UK pharmacy must be registered with the GPhC.
 Always look for the green cross pharmacy logo (like the one in the footer of this page) before giving any personal information or paying for treatment.